rayansb1/rayansb1/README.md

 # Rayan Bawazeer

 Welcome to my GitHub profile!
-I'm a passionate **Software Engineer** with a strong interest in front-end development for web and mobile applications.
-I thrive on learning new technologies and leveraging modern tools to build effective software solutions.
+I’m a Software Engineering student passionate about development and creating innovative solutions to enhance everyday life.
+I enjoy learning new technologies and turning ideas into practical applications.

 ## Skills